Jerusalem cancels settlement vote ahead of Kerry speech

-TEL AVIV, Israel — Jerusalem's municipal government has canceled a vote on expanding settlements, at the request of Israel's Prime Minister Benjamin Netanyahu and ahead of a key speech by the U.S. Secretary of State.
+TEL AVIV, Israel — Jerusalem's municipal government has canceled a vote on new homes in annexed areas ahead of a speech by the U.S. Secretary of State that is expected to criticize Israel's plans to expand settlements.

 Kerry's address, which is expected to be a last-ditch effort to restart peace talks between the Palestinians and Israelis, will be watched carefully by Netanyahu's government, according to former deputy national security adviser in Israel Chuck Freilich.